vyos/vyos-documentation/docs/services/dhcp.rst

    Enable the DHCP relay service on the given interface.

-.. cfgcmd:: set service dhcp-relay server 10.0.1.4
+.. cfgcmd:: set service dhcp-relay server <server>

-   Configure IP address of the DHCP server
+   Configure IP address of the DHCP `<server>` which will handle the relayed packets.

 .. cfgcmd:: set service dhcp-relay relay-options relay-agents-packets discard